How to Become a Personal Trainer

 Marketing Your Personal Training Business

 Word of mouth is a personal trainer’s best friend; especially when you are just starting out in the business.
 Make sure you let everyone know about the services you are offering by promoting your personal training business effectively.

-Traditional marketing materials like fliers and business cards can definitely help but some methods and strategies are simply outdated in this modern day of age.
+Traditional marketing materials like flyers and business cards can definitely help but some methods and strategies are simply outdated in this modern day of age.
 You need to take advantage of online options.

-Having your own personal trainer website can add to your accessibility and professional appearance; but there is a cost associated with both building and maintaining the site.
+Having your own website can add to your accessibility and professional appearance, but there is a cost associated with both building and maintaining the site.
 You will also need to wade into the murky waters of SEO marketing and Google rankings.
 While this is doable, it can be costly and time consuming.